 View course-specific entry requirements

 You will typically be expected to have a good Second Class Honours (or equivalent) degree in law or an equivalent non-law degree and significant legal experience.
 You will also be considered without standard qualifications provided you are sufficiently motivated to study effectively on a Masters programme and/or have had a significant amount of relevant experience.
 If your first language is not English, you will normally need an IELTS score of 6.5 (including 6.0 in writing) or equivalent.
-If your IELTS score or equivalent is below 6.5 in one or more areas, you may be asked to take a pre-sessional English programme at Westminster before starting your course.

 This course balances the best of a rigorous, traditional legal education with a contemporary perspective.
 Our areas of specialisation address today’s most important business and legal challenges, including the study of commercial relationships in the international arena, the role and impact of electronic commerce, and the gradual harmonisation of international commercial law.

 This Masters is not merely about what you learn in the classroom, it is also about actual practice in today’s world of globalisation and international commerce.
 That is why the LLM provides, in addition to a strong academic dimension, a concentrated, real-world-oriented legal education.

 The course offers you the opportunity to develop strong academic and practical skills in a highly competitive and intellectually satisfying area of law.
 It is ideally suited to those who come from a commercial law, international business, management, or economics background.
 You will have the opportunity to explore your own ideas, gain knowledge and enhance transferable skills in a supportive environment.
 You will benefit from a strong programme of visiting speakers, excellent online materials and learning resources, top-quality instruction and a professional and practical focus in a department with a strong research profile.